-When switching to a clean, whole food, plant strong diet you must get very well acquainted with an abundance of produce.
+When switching to clean, whole food, plant strong, diet you must get very well acquainted with an abundance of produce.
 Glorious, fresh produce.

 Since fresh produce doesn’t come partially prepped, wrapped, and shelf stable it is up to us, the kitchen warriors, to wash, prep, chop and use it all up wisely.

 More time consuming than opening up a box of processed dinner?
 Yup.

 More rewarding?
 You bet your tush it is.

 Using what would normally be considered the throwaway bits of vegetables; stalks, stems, leaves, and roots you can create delicious recipes and save a ton of cash by not throwing away valuable bits.